 29th March 2018

-This has resulted in the development of international standards for data collection at health facilities, including core indicators to guide collection of the most pertinent data, methods for ensuring data quality, and guidelines for analysing data.
-This package of standards includes programme-specific modules for collecting and analysing data on HIV, tuberculosis, malaria, immunization, and mortality and morbidity.
-Additional modules on maternal and child health, non-communicable diseases, neglected tropical diseases, nutrition, birth registration and surveillance are forthcoming.
+This has resulted in the development of international standards for health facility data, including core indicators to guide collection of the most pertinent data, methods for assessing data quality, and guidelines for analysing data.
+These data standards have been consolidated into a WHO toolkit comprising modules on mortality and morbidity, health services management for district and national planners, as well as a set of programme-specific modules for data on HIV, tuberculosis, malaria, immunization, and maternal and child health.
+Additional modules on non-communicable diseases, neglected tropical diseases, nutrition, and surveillance are in development.

-This is the first time that data collection and analysis standards that are applicable across multiple health programmes have been developed.
+This is the first time that data collection and analysis standards that are applicable across multiple health programmes have been consolidated into a comprehensive guidance.
 This will also enable cross-cutting analysis of data across programmes that are targeting overlapping patient populations.
 For example, as HIV patients are often also afflicted with tuberculosis, programme managers find it useful to analyse both sets of data together.

 As more countries adopt the use of common data standards, reliable comparisons of health trends across countries will also become possible.
 As a result, this harmonized approach will strengthen health data for use at all levels, whether it be by a local hospital manager, a national decision-maker, or a global donor.

-This approach was introduced in a multi-country workshop, organized by WHO and financially supported by The Global Fund and Gavi, that took place 27 February-2 March 2018 in Athens, Greece.
-Participants included country teams from Malawi, Myanmar, Pakistan, Tanzania, Uganda and Zimbabwe (comprising focal points for HIV, TB, malaria, immunization and HMIS); regional experts, independent consultants, DHIS2 expert users; HDC partners (BMGF, CDC, CHAI, GAVI, TGF, UNAIDS, UNICEF, USAID, University of Oslo), and WHO HQ, regional and country offices.
+The package of data standards and harmonized approach was introduced in a multi-country workshop, organized by WHO and financially supported by The Global Fund and Gavi, that took place 27 February-2 March 2018 in Athens, Greece.
+Participants included country teams from Malawi, Myanmar, Pakistan, Tanzania, Uganda and Zimbabwe (comprising focal points for HIV, TB, malaria, immunization and HMIS); regional experts, independent consultants, DHIS2 expert users; HDC partners (BMGF, CDC, CHAI, GAVI, The Global Fund, UNAIDS, UNICEF, USAID, University of Oslo), and WHO HQ, regional and country offices.

 Going forward, next steps include implementation of the approach in countries and documentation of best practices and enabling factors such as governance mechanisms, infrastructure and human resource capacity.
 These experiences will inform efforts to scale up the approach in a greater number of countries.